cb-technologists/blog/content/posts/cloudbees-cross-team-and-dev-sec-ops.md

 publishEvent event:jsonEvent("{'eventType':'containerImagePush', 'image':'${dockerReg}/helloworld-nodejs:${repoName}-${BUILD_NUMBER}'}"), verbose: true
 ```

 For this example we will be using the more verbose JSON event.
-The problem with the **Simple Event** approach is that the triggered job would have to subscribe to a single `string` value and in this case a specific container image.
+The problem with the **Simple Event** approach is that the triggered job would have to subscribe to a single `string` value and in this case a specific container `image`.
 But what we really want is to run an Anchore scan for all container images being pushed to our DEV container registry.
 The **JSON Event** approach allows us to subscribe to a more generic event, `containerImagePush`, while passing the exact container image being pushed as an additional JSON value for the key `image`.
 But to use this approach the triggered job(s) must retrieve the value of the `image` key from the event payload.

 ### Capturing the Cross Team Collaboration Event Payload
 Now let's compare using groovy code vs a `curl` call against the [Jenkins REST API](https://wiki.jenkins.io/display/JENKINS/Remote+access+API) to get the JSON event payload:

 - You could get the event JSON with the following: `currentBuild.getBuildCauses()[0].event.toString()`.
 But that will run on the Jenkins Master, not the Jenkins agent and will impact performance when you are scanning hundreds or even thousands of container images.
-- Using `sh` step with a `curl` call against the Jenkins REST API with a [Jenkins API token](https://jenkins.io/blog/2018/07/02/new-api-token-system/) to get the JSON representation of the current build, and then piping the JSON response to [**jq**](https://stedolan.github.io/jq/) to get the value for the `image` key from the event payload in a Jenkins Pipeline triggered by the `EventTriggerCause`: `curl -u 'beedemo-admin':$TOKEN --silent ${BUILD_URL}/api/json| jq '.actions[0].causes[0].event.image'`. `BUILD_URL` is one of many [Pipeline global variables](https://jenkins.io/doc/book/pipeline/getting-started/#global-variable-reference) available to all Jenkins Pipeline jobs.
+- A better approach is to use the `sh` step with a `curl` call against the Jenkins REST API with a [Jenkins API token](https://jenkins.io/blog/2018/07/02/new-api-token-system/) to get the JSON representation of the current build, and then piping the JSON response to [**jq**](https://stedolan.github.io/jq/) to get the value for the `image` key from the event payload in a Jenkins Pipeline triggered by the `EventTriggerCause`: `curl -u 'beedemo-admin':$TOKEN --silent ${BUILD_URL}/api/json| jq '.actions[0].causes[0].event.image'`.
 The advantages of this approach are:
   - The `sh` step will run on the agent, not the Jenkins Master, allowing you to scale across as many agents as needed for your container scans with very little impact on the performance of the Jenkins Master.
   - Using lightweight shell scripts provide easier testing and more portability of your CD pipelines to other platforms.

+| NOTE: `BUILD_URL` is one of many [Pipeline global variables](https://jenkins.io/doc/book/pipeline/getting-started/#global-variable-reference) available to all Jenkins Pipeline jobs.

 ### Anchore Inline Scan
 Earlier this year, [Anchore](https://anchore.com/) provided some new tools and scripts to make it easier to execute Anchore scans without constantly running an Anchore Engine.
 The [Anchore **inline scan**](https://anchore.com/inline-scanning-with-anchore-engine/) provides the same analysis/vulnerability/policy evaluation and reporting as a statically managed Anchore engine and is used in this example to highlight how easy and fast you can add container security scanning to your own CD pipelines.
 However, a better long-term approach would be to stand-up your own centralized, managed and stable Anchore engine to use across all of you dev teams.
 The advantages of a static, always running Anchore Engine include: